-Course: Advanced English I
+Course: Advanced English I \

 Advanced English I is designed for highly motivated students who demonstrate exceptional ability in English and are willing to read and write extensively both in and out of class.
 Effective speaking, writing, and reading skills will be developed through challenging texts and activities.
-The course covers the same standards as English I with additional reading and writing assignments.
 Material is approached at an accelerated pace and in greater depth.
 This course will provide additional preparation in thinking/reading/writing skills that would be valuable in AP and college level courses.